MCK Collar Strategy

 - What is a collar on MCK?

 - A collar on MCK is the collar strategy applied to MCK (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With MCK stock trading near $763.61, the strikes shown on this page are snapped to the nearest listed MCK chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With MCK stock at $868.58 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed MCK chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are MCK collar max profit and max loss calculated?